 The beginning of school brings a lot of emotions for kids.
-While some are thrilled to be going back among friends and routines, other kids are frantic at the thought of a new adventure.
-Even the most confident, well-adjusted children can experience some anxiety as a new year of routine begins.
-Kids worry about things like, “What if I get the mean teacher?” or “What if none of my friends are in my class?”
+Although some are thrilled to be going back among friends and routines, other kids are frantic at the thought of a new adventure.
+Even the most confident, well-adjusted children can experience some anxiety as a new school year begins.
+Kids worry about things such as, “What if I get the mean teacher?” or “What if none of my friends are in my class?”
 I’ve watched my children cycle through the same fears year after year at the start of a new school year.

 Did you know overcoming those fears and setting the stage for a great beginning starts before they walk into a school building?
 How can you help your kids navigate the uncertainty of a new season and leverage every step of the way to point them to the heart of God?
-Here are a few practical thoughts you can implement this week.
+Here are a few practical thoughts.

 Celebrate successes.
 Keep the momentum going throughout the year.
 When your children experience a victory at school, celebrate!
-It shouldn’t be only the big events like graduation or completing a tough project.
-Remember to kick up your heels for even the small occurrences.
-How about rejoicing over a mature attitude toward a hard circumstance, reading a book that wasn’t interesting, or making a new friend?
+Remember to kick up your heels for even the small occurrences—not only the big events like graduation or completing a tough project.
+How about rejoicing over a mature attitude toward a difficult circumstance, reading a book that wasn’t interesting, or making a new friend?
 Positive reinforcement along the way continues to inspire kids to continue what they started.

 I love new beginnings.
 It’s a time to start over and a new opportunity to trust God in a fresh season of life.
 How are you preparing for this new school year?
 Take a few moments to prayerfully consider how you can make this fall the best yet!